wd5gnr/Elf-RcForth/readme.md

 SAVE     ( -- )           - Save dictionary to terminal via Xmodem
 LOAD     ( -- )           - Load dictionary to terminal via Xmodem
 BLOAD    ( -- )           - Load extensions as binary block included in src code (note: resets to decimal before loading and leaves you in decimal mode) This happens automatically.
 If you don't want these functions, use NEW (see below).
-GOTOXY   (x y -- )        - Position the cursor at x,y
-RAND     ( -- b)          - Returns random byte
+GOTOXY   (x y -- )        - Position the cursor at x,y (works even in hex mode) RAND     ( -- b)          - Returns random byte
 EXEC     ( a -- r )       - Do an SCRT call to machine language at address a; Value of RB on return pushed on stack OUT      ( b p -- )       - Output byte b to port p (e.g., 4 0xaa out)